-I was not able to inspect the sub floor area.
+Unless otherwise stated, I was not able to inspect the sub floor area as an access hatch was not found and the cellar is predominantly plastered over.

-Concealed areas beneath and around bath/shower trays were not visible.
+Concealed areas beneath and around bath and shower tray areas were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.